 Related: Postage Meters – The Ultimate Guide

-In the United States, you cannot buy a postage meter.
-Instead, you have to rent.
-Only five companies in the entire country are permitted to manufacture and lease postage meters, and each postage meter vendor has different contract terms and fees.
-You have to get quotes from each of these companies to be sure that you’re getting the perfect postage meter for your business.
+In the United States, you can’t buy a postage meter.
+Instead, you have to rent or lease.
+Only five companies in the entire country are permitted to manufacture and lease postage meters.

-A few of these companies, like PitneyBowes and Quadient (formerly Neopost), offer longer contracts that make for lower rental rates.
+A few of these companies, like PitneyBowes and Quadient, offer longer contracts that make for lower rental rates.
 Postage meter pricing largely depends on the length of the lease agreement.
 However, you may not want to commit to a long-term lease upfront.
 It can be tricky to get out of a lease without paying for it.